-- Savings down if after tax return down - corporate income taxes affect firm investment - tax incentives could raise investment but also low-return investment/rent seeking - labour tax may reduce human capital investment and labour supply/demand - Empirics largely supportive - Technological change can be promoted with tax incentives (but some problems as with incentives generally) - Redistributive taxation can result in more or less growth depending on model - Mixed evidence on last point
+- Taxes are non-neutral and cause distortions: - labour-leisure decisions; - savings-consumption decisions; - alternative consumption or investment choices. - The higher taxes/marginal tax rates, the more distortions. - Corporate income taxes affect firm investment. - Tax incentives could raise investment but also low-return investment/rent seeking. - Labour tax may reduce human capital investment and labour supply/demand.

+• Empirics largely supportive

+- Technological change can be promoted with tax incentives (but some problems as with incentives generally). - Redistributive taxation can result in more or less growth depending on model. - Mixed evidence on last point.